Showing posts with label hobbit. Show all posts

 Children's Garden

-I went inside the butterfly house where I saw three turtles sunning on a bolder.
+I went inside the butterfly house, where I saw three turtles sunning on a boulder.

 There was a Space Garden and a Dinosaur Garden.